Senzel helps Reds pound Cubs 10-2

 TRAINER’S ROOM

 Reds: 2B Scooter Gennett (right groin) is taking ground balls and swinging the bat.
-Manager David Bell said there is no timetable for his return, but thought it might be two to three weeks before he starts playing in rehab games.
+Bell said there is no timetable for his return, but thought it might be two to three weeks before he starts playing in rehab games.
 “I think it’s one of those injuries where when he’s good to go, it might be best to take one more week just to be sure,” Bell said.
-“For his mind, more than anything.”
-Gennett got hurt during spring training.

 UP NEXT